FEMA opens mass vaccine sites as bad weather hampers efforts

 The developments came as the vaccination drive ramps up.
 The U.S. is administering an average of about 1.67 million doses per day, according to the Centers for Disease Control and Prevention.
 At the same time, deaths are down sharply over the past six weeks, and new cases have plummeted.

-Nearly 38.3 million Americans, or close to 12% of the U.S. population, have received at least one dose of the vaccine, and 14 million have received both shots, the CDC said.
+Nearly 39.7 million Americans, or about 12% of the U.S. population, have received at least one dose of the vaccine, and 15 million have gotten both shots, the CDC said.

 Deaths are running at about 2,400 per day on average, down by more than 900 from their peak in mid-January.
 And the average number of new cases per day has dropped to about 85,000, the lowest in 3 1/2 months.
 That’s down from a peak of almost a quarter-million per day in early January.
+The overall U.S. death toll is at nearly 490,000.

 In the early morning in Los Angeles, several dozen cars were already lined up with people sitting inside reading newspapers and passing the time, a half-hour before the 9 a.m. opening of the country’s first mass vaccination site run with assistance from the Federal Emergency Management Agency.

-Troops in camouflage fatigues stood around the sprawling parking lot at Cal State Los Angeles, where some 40 white tents were set up.
-Dozens of orange cones lined the lot to guide traffic.
+Troops in camouflage fatigues stood around the sprawling parking lot at California State University, Los Angeles, where some 40 white tents were erected and dozens of orange cones put in place to guide traffic.

-The site, set up in heavily Latino East L.A. as part of an effort by the Biden administration to reach communities that have suffered disproportionately from the outbreak, aims to vaccinate up to 6,000 people a day.
-Another such site opened in Oakland.
+The site, set up in heavily Latino East L.A. as part of an effort to reach communities that have suffered disproportionately from the coronavirus, aims to vaccinate up to 6,000 people a day.
+Another such site opened at the Oakland Coliseum, near working-class Black and Latino neighborhoods.

 Hard-hit California has overtaken New York state for the highest death toll in the nation, at over 47,000.

+The Los Angeles vaccination site is “proximate to a community that has been disproportionately impacted by this pandemic,” Gov. Gavin Newsom said.
+“The effort here is to address that issue forthrightly.”

-The Biden administration intends to establish 100 such federally assisted vaccination sites nationwide.
+The Biden administration intends to establish 100 such federally assisted vaccination sites nationwide in cooperation with state authorities.

 Elsewhere around the country, the coronavirus put a big damper on Mardi Gras in New Orleans.
 The French Quarter’s Bourbon Street, where the rowdiest and bawdiest partying usually takes place, was blocked off with police barricades, and bars were ordered closed.